The Top 5 Conditions That Lead to Age-Related Vision Loss

 - Diabetic-Related Eye Disease

 Seniors who struggle with diabetes, and don’t have control over this condition can develop a condition known as diabetic retinopathy.
-With this condition, tiny blood vessels in the back of the eye can start to rupture, leading to dark patches in the vision.
+With this condition, tiny blood vessels in the back of the eye can start to narrow or rupture, leading to dark patches in the vision from lack of oxygen.

 This is another condition that becomes more and more common as we grow older.
 Glaucoma occurs when there is unusually high pressure on the optic nerve connected to the back of the eye.
 Over time, this pressure will break down the nerve, which can lead to blind spots.

-The best way to make sure that issues like this don’t cause serious or permanent vision loss is to go to regular eye exams with an eye doctor.
+The best way to make sure that issues like this don’t cause serious or permanent vision loss is to go to regular eye exams with an eye doctor, either an ophthalmologist or optician.

 Every senior should keep this information in mind as they age and be on the lookout for signs and symptoms as well as noticeable changes in their vision that may be a sign of a developing issue.
 With the help of a doctor, seniors can get the help that they need to keep their eyes as healthy as possible.